CHRIS T-T – BIOGRAPHY

-Emerging from roots in late 90s lo-fi and psych-folk, Chris first gained acclaim for sarcastic, city-obsessed urban folk.
-More recently he has developed into an influential figure of UK song; crossing barriers between punk, psych-pop and English folk, inspiring a generation of successful home-grown artists.
+Emerging from roots in late 1990s lo-fi and London-centric psych-folk, Chris T-T first gained acclaim for sarcastic, city-obsessed urban alt/folk music.
+Later he developed into an influential figure of UK song, straddling psych-pop, punk and English folk, inspiring a generation of successful home-grown artists.

-Chris has played shows around the world with artists such as Ben Folds, Elbow, The Divine Comedy, The National, Bellowhead, Walkmen, Delgados, British Sea Power, Arab Strap, Carter USM, Frank Turner, Marcus Brigstocke, Madrugada, Attila The Stockbroker, Robyn Hitchcock, Stewart Lee, Iain Sinclair and many others.
-He has also played piano for three generations of great British singer-songwriter; accompanying Tom Robinson, Jim Bob (Carter USM) and Frank Turner.
+Chris played shows around the world with artists such as Ben Folds, The National, Frank Turner, The Divine Comedy, Elbow, Tom Robinson, Bellowhead, Walkmen, Delgados, British Sea Power, Carter USM, Robyn Hitchcock and many others.
+He did stints as piano accompanist for Tom Robinson, Jim Bob (Carter USM), Tom Williams and Frank Turner.

-Chris has also performed on the fourth plinth at Trafalgar Square for Anthony Gormley’s One & Other project; re-soundtracked live cult Japanese film Battle Royale for Soho’s Other Cinema and composed music on commission for the Natural History Museum and the World Health Organisation.
+He performed on the fourth plinth at Trafalgar Square for Anthony Gormley’s One & Other project; re-soundtracked live cult Japanese film Battle Royale for The Halloween Society at Soho’s Other Cinema and composed music on commission for the National Trust, World Health Organisation and Natural History Museum.

-Since January 2010 Chris has taken a photo of every loo he goes in and posted it to Twitter using the #loo2010, #loo2011 and now #loo2012 hashtags.
-In 2011, Chris took his one-man show Disobedience to Edinburgh Fringe Festival, singing new musical versions of A.A.
-Milne’s 1920s childrens’ poems.
-In 2012, his blog entry criticising the Olympics Closing Ceremony, Not Just Shit But Dangerous brought 65,000 readers to this site in two days and was republished by NME.com.
+In 2011, Chris took his one-man show Disobedience to Edinburgh Fringe, setting A.A.
+Milne’s 1920s childrens’ poems to new music.
+In 2012, his blog entry criticising the Olympics Closing Ceremony, Not Just Shit But Dangerous brought 65,000 readers to this site in two days.